jdjakub/phd-thesis/ch-state-first.md

 };
 \end{lstlisting}

-is more ``What You See Is What You Get'' than the imperative-style
+is more "What You See Is What You Get" than the imperative-style

 \begin{lstlisting}
 a = new Map();